ember-learn/guides-source/guides/release/state-management/computed-properties.md

   ```

   However, you cannot _chain_ on these properties, as it is a performance
   pitfall.
-You can only do 1 level of `@each` watching.
+You can only do one level of `@each` watching.

 ### Defining Setters

-If you define a setter for your computed property, it'll work just like a normal
+If you define a setter for your computed property, it will work just like a normal
 setter:

 ```javascript